 🤔 Do I need a real estate attorney to sell my house in New Jersey?

-Unlike realtors, real estate attorneys don't have knowledge of the local market and can’t help you negotiate the price of your home, but they can write a purchase agreement and other legal contracts.
+Unlike realtors, real estate attorneys don't have knowledge of the local market and can’t help you negotiate the price of your home, but they can write a purchase and sale agreement and other legal contracts.
 Hire one if you want a contract that's free of loopholes, ensures the best terms for you, and safeguards you against a breach of contract.

 Real estate attorneys usually work for an upfront flat fee or an hourly rate costing a few hundred dollars.
 In New Jersey, flat legal fees are more common than hourly and average range from $1,000–1,500 on average.
 Find New Jersey lawyers near you by searching the state bar association, Avvo, or FindLaw.